normannicolson/normannicolsontest.github.io/_ab-testing-in-angular.md

 > AB testing is the act of testing a hypothesis (a hypothesis in the scenario is a proposed explanation about a piece of functionality, product, flow or UI etc based on limited data).
 AB testing provides empirical evidence for informed decision making comparing functionality A versus functionality B even product A versus product B.

-AB testing enables experimentation and measurement for example a checkout experience, imagine we are online coffee shop, we roast and sell our beens online:
+AB testing enables experimentation and measurement for example a checkout experience, imagine you are online coffee shop, you roast and sell your beens online:

 - Hypothesis more users will purchase our beens with a guest payment experience.
 - Functionality A requires signup before purchase.